gwangmu/squashfused/README.md

 <img width="787" height="560" alt="demo" src="https://github.com/user-attachments/assets/e419217c-8776-4a26-86a0-bcf6a9c009ae" />

 "Squashfused" almost sounds like a new Linux kernel vulnerability, but keep calm.
-It's a tool, not a vulnerability (or not using one, either).
+It's a tool, not a vulnerability (and not using one, either).
 It was supposed to be short for "Squashfuse-delegate."
 You can pronounce it however you prefer: "Squashfused" or "Squashfuse-Dee."

 ## Synopsis